-Applications for UCF via the IES experience for Fall 2018 admission will be posted on our website by October 1, 2017.
-Interested applicants will have until December 15th, 2017 to complete the application.
-More details will be provided by October.
+Interested applicants will have until January 3, 2018 to complete the application.
 A group interview will be held on February 23, 2018.
 All applicants should save this date in case they are invited to the campus interview.
+More details on the process can be found within the application materials.

 Inclusive Education Services is offering the following information sessions for prospective students and families who want to learn more about this college experience at UCF!
 K – 12 educators are also welcomed.
 All sessions will be from 3:00 – 5:00pm at UCF Student Accessibility Services on the following dates.
 Please contact email@example.com to RSVP, which is required due to limited space.
 Specific parking and location details will be sent approximately one week prior to each session.
 The session dates for 2017 are on: